-Association for Biblical Higher Education Commission on Accreditation
+Association for Biblical Higher Education Commission on Accreditation abhe.org

 5850 T.G.
 Lee Blvd., Ste.
-130 Orlando, FL 32822 Ph: (407) 207-0808 Fax: (407) 207-0840 abhe.org
+130 Orlando, FL 32822

+Ph: (407) 207-0808 Fax: (407) 207-0840

-Grace Christian University is authorized by the Department of Labor and Economic Opportunity for the State of Michigan to award Bachelor of Science, Bachelor of Religious Education, Bachelor of Music, and Associate of Arts, and Master degrees.
+Grace Christian University is authorized by the Department of Labor and Economic Opportunity for the State of Michigan to award Master, Bachelor, and Associate degrees as well as Certificate and Diploma programs.
 The Michigan Department of Labor and Economic Opportunity has statutory powers, duties, functions, and responsibilities regarding the establishment and approval of non-public institutions incorporating private colleges and universities.